Tom Sweitzer, M.A., MT-BC (Co-Founder, Executive Director)

 Tom is a Certified Music Therapist and Director of A Place To Be.
 He graduated in 1994 from Shenandoah University with a BFA degree in Music Theater.
 Shortly thereafter he became head of the Theater Department for 17 years at The Hill School in Middleburg, VA.
 As Artistic Director of The Hill Playhouse, he produced many years of professional productions.
 He directed and was a Writer/Composer for Very Special Arts of Loudoun County.
 He received his Master's Certificate in Music Therapy in 2010 and opened A Place To Be in 2011.
-Currently he is attending Berklee College of Music in their extended learning Master's Program.
+In May of 2017, he graduated from Berklee College of Music with a Masters Degree in Music Therapy.
 Tom is also on the Virginia Task Force for the American Music Therapy Association helping make Music Therapy a more relevant, secure and understood therapy within the construct of federal policies and the public.
 He also is an adjunct professor at Shenandoah University's Music Therapy Graduate program.
 Within the last two years he has acted as a consultant and ambassador for the Balgopal School in Baroda, India teaching and supporting faculty in their work with students who are disabled.

 Tom has written several original musicals, most recently “Puzzle Piece” which is about a family living with Autism.
 After his musical, “Giggles”, premiered at The Smithsonian, Tom was invited, along with two of his students, to visit the White House to meet the President and his wife in 2010.
 Tom has been a Guest Speaker and Teacher at Shenandoah University, George Mason University, and The Disability Summit in McLean, Va, and at The Virginia Association of Independent Schools.
 Tom also stays active as a professional actor and most recently performed as “Donkey” in Shrek the Musical and Leo Bloom in “The Producers” at Shenandoah Summer Music Theater.
 He, along with several of his clients, are subjects of a Documentary about the power of Music Therapy.
 The film is being directed by Award winning Documentary Film Maker, Susan Koch.